-Four Core Attributes and ACT Attributes and Components Further work to enable Components needed to Invest for Impact Investing in ACT Systems Change 2.
-Actors from Multiple Domains Need to find and engage with all the Commissioning Cycle enables engagement 15 October Draft Funding Partnership P&P actors in the system with wide range of actors in the system Manual.docx being developed by SSP provides information on the scope and Procurement Lifecycle incorporates rules of engagement set out in procurement opportunity for this in the "plan" phase legislation and regulations, in portfolio policies and Commissioning for Outcomes Key issue is the focus for engagement is at materials and provides practice guidance to service and program level not system level all actors Need to strengthen the authorising environment and the tools provided to support engagement on the System level.
-Expand the range of "capital" that can Wellbeing Framework provides the policy Mapping of wellbeing capitals and human be invested to generate change - mandate to take a multi-capital approach services to the need for, experience and including social, political, cultural complexity of human services delivery and human alongside financial could assist with conceptualising this.
+Four Core Attributes and Current ACT Attributes and Components Further work to enable Components needed to Invest for Impact Investing in ACT Systems Change 2.
+Actors from Multiple Domains Need to find and engage with all the Commissioning Cycle enables engagement with 15 October Draft Funding Partnership P&P actors in the system wide range of actors in the system Manual.docx being developed by SSP provides information on the scope and rules of Procurement Lifecycle incorporates opportunity for engagement set out in procurement legislation this in the "plan" phase and regulations, in portfolio policies and Commissioning for Outcomes materials and Key issue is the focus for engagement is at service provides practice guidance to all actors and program level not system level Need to strengthen the authorising environment and the tools provided to support engagement on the System level.
+Expand the range of "capital" that can be Wellbeing Framework provides the policy mandate Mapping of wellbeing capitals and human invested to generate change - including to take a multi-capital approach services to the need for, experience and social, political, cultural and human complexity of human services delivery could alongside financial assist with conceptualising this.
 This map could also support dialogue with Treasury re the alignment of human services funding allocations and evaluation of funding outcomes with the WBF.